efe3535/efe3535/README.md

 ### Hi there 👋

 - I'm a 14 years old self-learner, I want to improve my programming skills and develop open-source projects in future.
-- 🔭 I’m currently working on our Teknofest project
+- 🔭 I’m currently working on open-source projects
 - 🌱 I’m currently learning Python, C++, Bash commands etc.
 - 📫 How to reach me:
 via Email:  a.efe.akyazi@gmail.com